TommyC81/TPF2-LineManager/README.md

 * Every in-game month (or time period), the mod takes a sample.
 * Workload associated with processing the sample is spread out over several game ticks.
-* Once a sampling run is complete, any identified ADD/REMOVE actions are actioned on the line.
+* Once a sampling run is completed, any identified ADD/REMOVE actions are actioned on the line.
 * Thus, performance impact should be minimal.
 This has not been studied in-depth, but no noticeable impact of the sampling/updates has been observed in games with hundreds of lines/buses/trams/aircraft/ships/trains.

-## Untested

-* Nothing at the moment.

 ## Future plans